JohnIrvine1433/ThemeMaster/README.md

 # Background
 Original script [ArkThemes](https://github.com/TadMSTR/ArkThemes) was developed for [ArkOS](https://github.com/christianhaitian/arkos) by [TadMSTR](https://github.com/TadMSTR) based on [AnberPorts](https://github.com/krishenriksen/AnberPorts) with contributions from **choo t** and **JohnIrvine**.

-Most evolutions have been initially implemented on [ArkThemes-fork](https://github.com/JohnIrvine1433/ArkThemes-fork) which has reached EOL following the release of AnberThemes then renamed ThemeMaster (last name change, this one is future proof thanks to **5uck3rpunch**).
+Most evolutions have been initially implemented on [ArkThemes-fork](https://github.com/JohnIrvine1433/ArkThemes-fork) which has reached EOL following the release of ThemeMaster (new name suggested by **5uck3rpunch**).

 # Installation
 ## ArkOS